 Everything you need to know about recurrent ear infections

-Before we get started, I think it is important that you get yourself familiar with the fact that there are several detailed chapters on this website that deal with the different types of ear infections.
-It might be a good idea for you to read the following chapter, before you read this one, which is meant for our advanced readers:
+Before we get started, I think it’s important for you to know that there are several detailed chapters on this website that cover different types of ear infections.
+It might be a good idea to read the other chapters before this one, which is intended for our more advanced readers:

 As for recurrent ear infections – recurrent ear infections of the middle ear are a big problem that many pediatricians and parents have to deal with.